Ten Most Iconic Children’s Book Covers

 The Very Hungry Caterpillar by Eric Carle (1969)

-Written, illustrated, and designed by Eric Carle, The Very Hungry Caterpillar is an award winning global phenomena.
+Writer, illustrator, and book cover designer, Eric Carle, has created The Very Hungry Caterpillar, an award winning global phenomena.
 With over 30 million copies sold, the distinctive collage design has made this book home to the most recognisable caterpillar in the world.

 Curious George by H. A. Rey (1941)